Fordhook Giant Swiss Chard

 Standard Packet Seed Count: Approx. 80 seeds

 Description: Fordhook Swiss Chard is a standard green chard variety that grows up to 28" tall.
 It makes large, green, crumpled leaves with white veins.
 Leaves are wonderfully tender and juicy.
-Harvest in 50-60 days.
-Tolerant to light frosts as well as heat!
-Ordering more than 4 seed packets, or want to try this variety as a microgreen?
-Check out our 1 oz packets!
+Plus you can harvest in 50-60 days, and it is tolerant to light frosts as well as heat!

 How To Grow

 Sowing: Direct sow Swiss chard about a week after the last spring frost, planting it 1/2" deep in compost-enriched soil, in full sun.
 For harvesting the entire plant, space the plants 4-5" apart; for continual harvesting of the outer stalks, space the plants 8-10" apart for larger growth.
 Sow seeds every 2 weeks for a continuous summer harvest.
 Germination should occur in about a week.
 It can survive light frosts, and can be planted as a fall crop.

 Growing: Keep the soil evenly moist and weed free with a layer of mulch.
 Moisture is especially crucial to the seedlings in the first stages of their growth.
 Companion plant with the brassica family, onions, leeks, scallions, and beans.

 Harvesting: Individual leaves can be harvested for greens as soon as they reach a height of 6-8".
 The whole plant can be cut at the surface of the soil, but